Categories

 The best DWI attorneys in Clearwater have found that “actual physical control” cases tend to be weaker than those where the client was observed by law enforcement driving in a manner consistent with impairment, such as weaving, swerving, failing to maintain a single lane, or driving without headlights.
 However, whether you feel you were guilty of a DUI or DWI or not, it’s important to contact an attorney as soon as possible to discuss the best defense possible.

-For a free consultation with top DWI lawyers in Clearwater, please contact Russo, Pelletier & Sullivan today.
+For a free consultation with top DWI lawyers in Clearwater, please contact The Law Office of Timothy Sullivan today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.